-Claire Foy brought the 20-and-30-something Queen Elizabeth to life with seemingly effortless grace.
-And in a lot of ways, it’s hard to imagine anyone else portraying the monarch.
-But we learned in January 2018 that Olivia Colman will take on the scepter and The Crown as the monarch in Seasons 3 and 4.
+It’s hard to imagine anyone but Claire Foy portraying a young Queen Elizabeth II.
+But we learned in January 2018 that Olivia Colman will take on the scepter as The Crown as the monarch in Seasons 3 and 4.

 2. Prince Philip

 With Matt Smith’s help, The Crown’s first two seasons showed us a controversial side of Prince Philip.
-And so far, we don’t know who will take the reigns and play the queen’s husband in Seasons 3 and 4.
+And it took a while for them to figure out who would take the reigns and play the queen’s husband in Seasons 3 and 4.

 3. Princess Margaret

 Vanessa Kirby was undoubtedly one of the breakout performers of The Crown’s first and second season.
-Her portrayal of Princess Margaret was vulnerable and charismatic — and she made it easy to see how the queen’s younger sister could have lived such a dramatic life.
+Her portrayal of Princess Margaret made it easy to see how the queen’s younger sister could have lived such a dramatic life.

-With roles in many of Tim Burton’s films, Les Miserables, and the Harry Potter franchise, Carter has more than proven she has a knack for dramatic roles.
-And she’s already had experience playing a member of the royal family.
-She was nominated for an Oscar for her take on Queen Elizabeth, Margaret’s mother, in The King’s Speech.
+With roles in many of Tim Burton’s films, Les Miserables, and the Harry Potter franchise, Carter has more than proven she has a dramatic flair.
+And she’s already had experience playing a member of the royal family: She was nominated for an Oscar for her take on Queen Elizabeth, Margaret’s mother, in The King’s Speech.

-Next: Margaret’s husband’s will have a much bigger role in Season 3.
+Next: Margaret’s husband will have a much bigger role in Season 3.